ssfsx17/ffpnp/readable.md

 Your P-Eva and M-Eva are doubled against status conditions and Gravity/Death attacks.

+### Status: Watered

+You take double After-Armor damage from lightning.

 ### Status: Windbite

 Causes Air-aspected damage during the status phase.
 The damage is equal to 5% of